 Report for America’s goal is to support partner newsrooms in their efforts to create sustainable fundraising relationships within their local communities.
 As such, our team of local sustainability staff work directly with host newsroom partners, granting access to tech platforms, hosting informational webinars and providing fundraising advice.

 Our team is here to help connect you with fundraising tools and resources.
 We provide guidance on topics ranging from fundraising for the first time to kicking off an end-of-year campaign.
-A full list of reports exploring our fundraising successes and latest trends is below:
+A full list of reports and case studies exploring our fundraising successes and latest trends is below:

 We’re committed to keeping your information safe.
 View our privacy policy.